 It's about finding people on the same thread, then connecting other threads.
 You become connected to the world, the world becomes connected to you.
 Enson describes things as movements.
 It's a good word, it can mean change (social, spiritual, emotional, musical), it can also mean changing location or position.
 Rather than having a planned destination, allow life to move you.
 Then as you move, you can send a meaningful vibration through the web of humanity.
 Don't just try to chase happiness, spread happiness.

-Enson is probably still a bit of that scary uncle, but he is also authentic, warm, and most of all humble.
 A spiritual guide is the compass for our spiritual journey.
 He doesn't tell people what to do, he does it, and people follow his lead.
 He pulls others up, rather than standing at the top, enjoying the view alone.
 A leader doesn't boss, a leader doesn't save, a leader serves.

 Today, I am still studying and still training.
 Life has become my practice and I am curious to what is possible.
 During my spiritual crisis, my questions brought despair.
 Now I have more questions, but they bring me hope.
 What I have learned is that, life is good, even when it's not.

 Enson Inoue believes one must live as a man and die as a man to become a man — a metaphor for self-development, sacrifice and service — to ultimately become a human being.
 Instructors will tell you to treat your training partners with respect, they are not your toys.
-Teachers will tell you to treat the world with respect, mistreatment of your surroundings and those around you is no different from mistreating yourself.
+Teachers will tell you to treat the world with respect, mistreatment of your surroundings and those around you is no different than mistreating yourself.
 Fighting without a code of honor does not diminish violence and aggression, it only increases it.
 You hit a bag and your want is to hit it harder; aggression and cruelty never exhausts, it is unlimited.
 Inflicting damage becomes easier if we can see others as different from ourselves — as separate, as inhuman.
 Then our attitude towards the world can be of apathy and ambivalence — "That's not me, that doesn't concern me."

 - Live as a Man.
 Die as a Man.
 Become a Man.
 (The Way of the Modern Day Samurai) - Enson Inoue